mdavidson9/docs.balsamiq.com/content/cloud/tos.md

 ### Who Else Has Access to My Data?

 We host our data on Amazon Web Services (AWS).
-Specifically, our database runs on RDS and other data is stored on S3\.
+Specifically, our database runs on RDS.
 Amazon employees have access to this data.
 Here's their [privacy policy](http://aws.amazon.com/privacy/).
 Amazon controls physical access to their locations.
 We don't control physical access to our locations, other than standard locked doors.

 We use secure private keys when accessing Balsamiq Cloud servers via SSH, and protect our AWS console passwords locally with 1Password and LastPass.

-We log application data (username, email and project name).
+We log application data (username, user IP, email and project name).
 We rotate logs with 14-days conservation.
 We stream logs from our servers to [Logmatic.io](https://logmatic.io) using SSL.
 Here's their [privacy policy](https://logmatic.io/legal-mentions/).

 As mentioned [above](#who-can-see-my-credit-card-number), we rely on Stripe for payment processing.